python-control/python-control/doc/intro.rst

 .. note::
-   If you install Slycot using pip you'll need a development environment (e.g., Python development files, C and Fortran compilers).
+   If you install Slycot using pip you'll need a development environment (e.g., Python development files, C, and Fortran compilers).
    Pip installation can be particularly complicated for Windows.

 Many parts of `python-control` will work without `slycot`, but some